What Is Sensitivity Training?

 “I think it’s more personal and means more when you start to hear from your own co-workers on their experience,” Collins said.

 It’s important, though, that employees undergo sensitivity training before taking on these more personal conversations.
-Otherwise, it could be derailed by an employees’ unconscious biases.
+Otherwise, it could be derailed by employees’ unconscious biases.

 Create Mechanisms for Feedback and Accountability